heaventree/IDE-AI-WITH-MAIK/docs-system/docs/technical/frontend/STATE_MANAGEMENT.md

 ## State Management Solution

-MAIK-AI-CODING-APP uses {{STATE_MANAGEMENT_SOLUTION}} for state management with the following architecture:
+MAIK-AI-CODING-APP uses We use a combination of React Context for global application state and TanStack Query for server state management.
+Local component state is managed with useState and useReducer hooks.
+For more complex state requirements, we implement custom hooks that encapsulate state logic and provide a clean API for components to interact with. for state management with the following architecture:

 ### Store Configuration